lloyd/lloyd.io/posts/2011-07-01-how-browserid-works.md

 ## Mechanism

 BrowserID uses asymmetric cryptography and
-[digitial signatures] to allow browsers to create signed assertions about the user's identity, and by identity providers to vouch (via signing of a key-email pair) for a user's identity in a disconnected fashion.
+[digital signatures] to allow browsers to create signed assertions about the user's identity, and by identity providers to vouch (via signing of a key-email pair) for a user's identity in a disconnected fashion.
 BrowserID uses [cross document